 In the beginning, we didn’t blog or have a website; we just shared pictures daily.
 Sandi would post one day then I would the next.
 We began taking on side jobs decorating houses for people.
-Although Instagram was a hobby to us, we were passionate about actively engaging with our audience and working hard at building our following.
-Some big accounts shared pictures of our homes: One of our living room pictures was named one of Pottery Barn’s Top 10 Pinterest Pictures of 2015; Tuesday Morning featured a picture of our home in their spring catalogue; General Electric paid us to feature a light bulb.
+Although Instagram was a creative outlet for us, we were passionate about actively engaging with our audience and working hard at building our following.
+Some big accounts shared pictures of our homes: a living room picture was named one of Pottery Barn’s Top 10 Pinterest Pictures of 2015; Tuesday Morning featured a picture of our home in their spring catalogue; General Electric paid us to feature a light bulb.
 We did not even know that making money on social media was a thing!
 We received an email inviting us to be influencers through the affiliate program RewardStyle.
 We were initially skeptical about signing up, but we decided to give it a try.

 We started linking items through LIKEtoKNOW.it, meaning we could monetize off our posts and earn commission from linkable items.
 (To read our blog post explaining How Liketoknow.it Works, click here.)
 By January of 2016, our page had grown immensely.
 Sandi and I gained the attention of a local furniture store, and we were hired to do showroom designs.
 Since the pay was good and it gave us the opportunity to work together and tap into our creative side, we agreed.
 Rob and Sandi had recently bought their 5th flip house and moved about 30 miles away from my family.
 She was still working as a hairstylist.
 I was still teaching full-time.
-We would meet in the evenings when we would get off work and drive together to the city.
-It was an hour drive for me and about 40 minutes for Sandi one way.
-We would work until 9 or 10 at night and then drive home.
+We would meet in the evenings when we would get off work and drive together to Oklahoma City.
+It was an hour’s drive one way for me and about 40 minutes for Sandi.
+We would work until 9 or 10 at night, then drive home.
 We did this until May when Sandi decided to give up doing hair and work at the furniture store full-time.
 I agreed to return to teaching in the fall part-time so that I could continue to work part-time at the store with Sandi.

 Instagram story and 2017 were the year that changed everything for The Spoiled Home.
 When Sandi and I first started working together again, Snapchat was huge.
 We would go through our day, telling our story through Snapchat.
-When Instagram Story launched, it was such an easy transition for us since we had been doing Snapchat stories for so long, and we were beyond elated.
-It was a new way for us to engage with our Instagram audience and for them to “get to know us” outside of a square.
+We established quite a following on SnapChat.
+When Instagram Story launched, it was such an easy transition for us since we had been doing Snapchat stories for so long.
+We loved this new way for us to engage with our Instagram audience and for them to “get to know us” outside of a square.

 Each morning before heading off to school, I would say “Good morning” and make small talk on Insta Story.
 When I started getting questions about “where my blouse was from?” etc. I thought, “This is so weird.
 Who cares what a 50+ year old is wearing?”
 I love sharing good deals, however, and would discuss other bargains on the story such as my Marshall’s or Target finds.
-Before long, we were making money through our Insta Story.
-I told Sandi we had to get an actual blog and website.
+Before long, I told Sandi we had to get an actual blog and website.

-We launched our blog in May of 2017, but I was the only one doing swipe ups and stories.
+We launched our website in May of 2017, but I was the only one doing swipe ups or Instagram stories.
 I had this vision for how we could grow, but Sandi wouldn’t listen.
 For seven months straight, I felt I was working my ass off but sharing the profit with someone who didn’t have the same commitment or vision as I did.
 I needed pushed in the beginning, but it was Sandi who needed prodding now, if we were going to grow.